slowproj/slowdash/docs/DataBinding.md

     - Otherwise the time-zone of the data server is used for most cases, but not guaranteed (not recommended)

 ### Data Indexing (Channels)
-- Each time-series has an unique name, "channel".
+- Each time-series has a unique name, "channel".
-- Single data element can be uniquely identified by a pair of "channel" and "time-stamp".
+- A single data element can be uniquely identified by a pair of "channel" and "time-stamp".
 - A data element can be a numerical scalar value (typical), a scalar value of boolean or string, or an object such as a histogram, graph, table, tree, or blob (image etc).
 - [TODO] Using an array (vector of scalars) as a data element is under consideration.
-A table can be always used for an array.
+A table can always be used for an array.
 <p>
 - In a data table, if channel names are stored as a value of a column (case 1 below), this is called a "tag".
 - In a data table, column(s) that contain(s) data values is/are called "field"(s).
 <p>
-- Depending on the structure of the data table, "channel" can be a "tag" (case 1), "field" (case 2), or combination of them (case 3).
+- Depending on the structure of the data table, "channel" can be a "tag" (case 1), "field" (case 2), or a combination of them (case 3).
 <p>
-- Depending on the structure of the data table, there might exist multiple tags (case 4); the additional tag(s) is/are called (a) "flag"(s).
+- Depending on the structure of the data table, there might exist multiple tags (case 4); the additional tag(s) is/are called "flags".

 ### Schema Descriptor
-For a table storing time-series data, a "schema descriptor" describes which columns are for timestamps, tas(s) and field(s).
+For a table storing time-series data, a "schema descriptor" describes which columns are for timestamps, tas(s), and field(s).

 #### Examples
 - `data_table[endpoint_name]@timestamp=value`